City-Bureau/documenters-field-guide/src/content/index.md

       fees).
 If you encounter extenuating circumstances on your commute (for example, a train line is shut down or a bus hasn’t come yet) let your Documenters Field Coordinator know right away.
-In most cases, we can suggest alternatives and provide support to get you there on a case-by-case basis, including rideshare reimbursement.
+In most cases, we can suggest alternatives and provide support to get you there, including rideshare reimbursement.
     question: How does the Documenters.org pay scale work?
   - answer: >-
       All required content must be completed before an assignment is approved